hanhpv/hanhpv.github.io/_posts/2016-09-28-magento-collection-functions.md

 author: "Hans Phung"
 categories: magento1
 ---
-In this article, we cover some functions of Magento collection class.
+In this article, we cover some useful functions of Magento collection class.

 # addAttributeToSelect
 ---